Datshi

 Datshi is widely produced and consumed on a daily basis in Bhutan.
 It is a Bhutanese staple and is often used as a key ingredient in most Bhutanese curries.
-For example: the famous Bhutanese cuisine Ema datshi uses Datshi as the cheese and hence the name Ema Datshi.
-It is also used in various other dishes such as Kewa Datshi, Shakam Datshi and many more.
+For example: the famous Bhutanese cuisine Ema datshi uses Datshi as the cheese and hence the name.
+It is also used in various other dishes such as Kewa Datshi and Shakam Datshi.
 In 2018, 74% of produced milk was utilized in the production of dairy products.
 The main dairy products produced were Mar, Datshi and Chugo, with Datshi being the most produced followed by Mar and Chugo.
 Bhutan currently does not export Datshi since the local demand outweighs supply.

-Matured Datshi, known as Zoetay(Dzongkha: ཟེ་ཏོད, Wylie:ze-te), is also widely consumed in Bhutan.
+Matured Datshi, known as Zoetay (Dzongkha: ཟེ་ཏོད, Wylie:ze-te), is also widely consumed in Bhutan.
 It is made from storing fresh Datshi in loosely covered containers/plastic or tree leave wraps at room temperature.
-The Datshi develops a pungent odor and a slimy, gelatinous exterior layer which is the Zoetay.
+The Datshi develops a pungent odour and a slimy, gelatinous exterior layer which is the Zoetay.